 There is one more rogue state that must be taken care of: North Korea or the DPRK.
 This anti-imperialist haven and socialist state has stopped US imperialism for too long.
 The sanctions on this country, which I support, must remain.
 However, this country, which I classify as a belligerent totalitarian state of hideous proportions must be dealt with first through diplomatic means coupled with efforts by the CIA, USAID, and NED to fund opposition in the country in order to undermine the regime.
 After all of those diplomatic means have been exhausted or when they threaten a vital imperial interest of the United States or its corporate partners, we will launch a full-scale invasion of North Korea by the US military.
 If we are ultimately successful then a US-friendly government will take power in North Korea, helping capitalists like those here today.
 I can tell you that destabilizing this rogue state and installing a US-friendly, pro-market regime will be one of our top foreign policy priorities.
 I can assure you of that 100%. (loud applause by audience).

-There is one last country I wish to touch on: communist China.
+There is one last country I wish to touch on: China.
 I have said in the past that we should avoid a cold war with China like that with the Soviet Union but that the US should support those elements in China fighting for a democratic society.
-What I mean by this is that the capitalist US government must support the opposition to the communist one-party regime in place. (applause by audience).
-In the past, I have used China either as a foil to promote protectionism, that we must beat them at their own game, called them out as a Communist totalitarian society, or called out their unfair trade policies.
-But that’s not all, of course.
+What I mean by this is that the capitalist US government must support the opposition to the regime in place. (applause by audience).
+In the past, as I have used China either as a foil to promote protectionism, we must beat them at their own game, called them out on their unfair trade policies.

 The voting record on bills of interest, noted in Table A-2 on the site of the State Department, shows my record.
 In 1999, I ultimately voted for the Consolidated Appropriations Act of 2000, even though I originally voted against it, a bill which gave millions of dollars to support Tibetan anti-communist resistance, support NED initiatives to foster democracy in China, and for more intelligence on their dealings.
 In 2000, I voted against normal trade with China since I didn’t want trade with a communist country.
 In 2001, in a number of different roll calls, throughout the year, I voted for a law which gave millions upon millions of dollars to support democracy, human rights, and much more within China’s borders.
 I must regret my vote in 2003 on one occasion and another to vote against a bill that provided more money for NED to destabilize China.
 But that bill was crap and I didn’t like it one bit.
 However, I recovered lost ground the next year by voting twice in favor, in one roll call then another, for a law that gave money for a Political Prisoner Database and at least $19 million to support democracy and human rights in China.
 In 2005 I voted in one roll call after another for a law to fund Tibetan anti-communist development and resistance, consisting of hundreds of thousands of dollars in human rights and democracy programs by NED.
 In 2007, I continued this trend voting twice, at one time and then another for a bill that gave millions upon millions to fund democracy and rule of law programs, along with other support for the Chinese opposition.
 In 2009, I again voted to fund Tibetan anti-communist resistance as a consolidated bill showed.
 Also that year I had no objection to a law that gave millions to distribute propaganda concerning the environment, governance, transparency, and corruption within the borders of the communist Chinese beast.

-I am hopeful that this record convinces you that I am supportive of imperial destabilization of China in its current form.
-Seeing the Chinese state media portray our glorious empire so badly by criticism after criticism makes me seethe everytime.
+I am hopeful that this record convinces you that I am supportive of imperial destabilization of China.
 I am glad to report that the Chinese government has fulfilled our imperial aims by siding with our efforts to sanction North Korea to death in an effort of destabilization.
-Still, I will commit here and now to putting in place a friendlier government in China and undermining the Chinese communist party and its market socialist system by any means necessary.
+Still, I will commit here and now to putting in place a friendlier government in China.
 That way all of you wonderful capitalists can have a share of the wealth and exploit a whole new market of consumers even more effectively. (wild cheers from audience).

 To close out this speech, I must thank the Capitalists for Bernie group for hosting this event.
 If you had not secretly funneled money to my campaign disguised as numerous individual contributions to make me seem like a grassroots candidate, then I would not be President today.
 I’d also like to thank my undying supporters, people who rarely ever questioned me or my brand of politicking.
 I’d also like to thank the corporate media for helping the general public not know that I am an imperialist who willingly support the capitalist class, and instead painting me as some populist who will save the day.
 With that God Bless America and God Bless this Glorious American Empire.